 With three-quarters of Odyssey graduates taking additional college courses after Odyssey, there is an enormous opportunity to work more closely with these students on their education pathways to increase college retention and graduation rates.

 In addition to courses, Odyssey can provide some direct financial support to students to supplement their financial aid.
 This helps students that are struggling to pursue degrees while often supporting a family.
-Odyssey, with the help of campus partners, offers academic, career, financial, and personal counseling as well as one-on-one tutoring two nights a week.
+Odyssey, with the help of campus partners, offers academic, career, financial, and personal counseling as well as one-on-one tutoring once a week.
 If Odyssey helps to light a spark within students, Onward Odyssey is focused on feeding this flame.